tien315/FNAL-Unity-Project/Documentation/2_set_up_the_scene.md

 It should contain the following subfolders: `Materials`, `Prefabs`, `RosMessages`, `Scripts`, `URDFs`.

 5. Drag and Drop the `FNAL-Unity-Assets` folder from your operating system's file explorer onto the `Assets` folder in the _**Project**_ tab of the editor.
-6. Delete Scripts folder in the _**Project**_ tab or you will receive errors of duplicate scripts when running the simulation.

 Your `Assets` folder should like this: